SysKitTeam/docs-point/point-collaborators/manage-workspaces/request-new-workspace.md

   * To have it permanently visible, right-click the app icon and select **Pin**.
 * Click the **Request Workspace** button, located on the top right.
 * Select the **type of workspace** you want to request: **Microsoft Team, Microsoft 365 Group, SharePoint Site**.
-* Choose the workspace template that best fits your need from the ones that are available.
+* Choose the workspace template that best fits your needs from the ones that are available.
 * Based on the template, multiple pieces of information may be required - in the case of requesting a Microsoft Teams workspace, the template might require the following information:
   * **Team name (1)**
   * **Group email address (2)**